 by Muhamad Umar

-you can make it so.
+If you can dream it, you can make it so. ...Belva Davis

 Origami (pronounced or-i-GA-me) is the Japanese art of paperfolding.
 "Ori" is the Japanese word for folding and "kami" is the Japanese word for paper.
 That is how origami got its name.
 However, origami did not start in Japan.
 It began in China in the first or second century and then spread to Japan sometime during the sixth century.

-(NO-shee).
+At first, there was very little paper available so only the rich could afford to do paperfolding.
+The Japanese found useful purposes for their origami.
+For example, the Samurai (sa-MURE-ay) would exchange gifts with a form known as a noshi (NO-shee).
 This was a paper folded with a strip of dried fish or meat.
 It was considered a good luck token.
 Also, the Shinto Noblemen would celebrate weddings by wrapping glasses of sake or rice wine in butterfly forms that had been folded to represent the bride and groom.

 As easier papermaking methods were developed, paper became less expensive.
 Origami became a popular art for everyone, no matter if they were rich or poor.
 However, the Japanese people have always been very careful not to waste anything.
 They have always saved even the tiniest scraps of paper and used them for folding origami models.